luartx/kubernetes/README.md

 # Script start
 date >> ${LOG}
-# Check if the pod is running with all containers ready (e.g., 3/3)
+# Check if the pod is running with all containers ready
 kubectl get pod ${POD_NAME} -n ${NAMESPACE} | grep -w "${POD_NAME}" | grep "3/3" >> ${LOG}

 if [ $? -eq 0 ]; then